holatuwol/myni-userscript/README.md

 The script adds a filter box where you can type in the partial name of a drop item, and it will show just the items that match that part of the name.

 Since the game itself will tell you where you can find everything, this feature doesn't have much practical use.

-### Bookmark custom stages

-This feature allows you to bookmark a custom stage page so that you don't have to re-enter the different values for gorgeous/simple, elegance/lively, mature/cute, sexy/pure, and warm/cool.

-Since you have to re-enter the special attributes, this feature doesn't have much practical use.